All Episodes

 This is the encouraging thing.

-The Lake and Riley Act, which passed this week in in the House.
+The Lake and Riley Act, which passed this week in the House, we had 40-some Democrats, I think 48 Democrats vote for that bill.

-Where we did we increase the number of Democrats.
+We increased the number of Democrats.

-We had a number of democrats vote with us today on that bill.
+We had a number of Democrats vote with us today on that bill.

 Yeah, I tend to agree as well.